About r4wRun

 - The tiebreaker is the sum of the total heat points of all opponents you raced against.
 If you beat strong riders, your tiebreaker is higher.

 - Final Score = Heat Points + Tiebreaker.
-This determines the final ranking used for bracket seeding.
+This determines the final ranking used for knockout seeding.

 Scoring example (heat of 4)